?Without artificial lighting the result will be an uneven crop, as plants closest to the windows are exposed to more sunlight and grow more quickly.?

 Indeed, even in today's single-storey glasshouses, artificial lighting is needed to enable year-round production.
 Thanet Earth, a 90-hectare facility which opened in Kent in 2008 and is the largest such site in Britain?it provides 15% of the British salad crop?requires its own mini power-station to provide its plants with light for 15 hours a day during the winter months.
 This rather undermines the notion that vertical farming will save energy and cut carbon emissions, notes Mr Head, who has carried out several studies of the idea.
 Vertical farming will need cheap, renewable energy if it is to work, he says.

 Some researchers, such as Ted Caplow, an environmental engineer and founder of New York Sun Works, a non-profit group, argue that even using renewable energy the numbers do not add up.
 Between 2006 and 2009 Dr Caplow and his colleagues operated the Science Barge, a floating hydroponic greenhouse moored in Manhattan (it has since moved to Yonkers). ?It was to investigate what we could do to grow food in the heart of the city with minimal resource-consumption and maximum resource-efficiency,? says Dr Caplow.
+The barge used one-tenth as much water as a comparable field farm.
+There was no agricultural run-off, and chemical pesticides were replaced with natural predators such as ladybirds.
+Operating all year round, the barge could grow 20 times more than could have been produced by a field of the same size, says Dr Caplow.

 Solar panels and wind turbines on the barge meant that it could produce food with near-zero net carbon emissions.
 But the greenhouses on the barge were only one storey high, so there was not much need for artificial lighting.
 As soon as you start trying to stack greenhouses on top of each other you run into problems, says Dr Caplow.
 Based on his experience with the Science Barge, he has devised a rule of thumb: generating enough electricity using solar panels requires an area about 20 times larger than the area being illuminated.
 For a skyscraper-sized hydroponic farm, that is clearly impractical.
 Vertical farming will work only if it makes use of natural light, Dr Caplow concludes.